Brooks & Dunn: The Greatest Hits Collection and If You See Her

 Their first greatest hits compilation was released on September 16, 1997.
 It comprised most of their singles to that point and three new songs: "Honky Tonk Truth", "He's Got You", and "Days of Thunder".
 The first two were released as singles, with respective peaks of three and two on the country charts.
 The Greatest Hits Collection was certified platinum in April 1998, and double-platinum in 2001.

-Brooks & and Dunn collaborated with Reba McEntire to perform "If You See Him/If You See Her", which was the lead-off single to Brooks and Dunn's If You See Her and McEntire's If You See Him, both of which were released on the same day.
+Brooks & Dunn collaborated with Reba McEntire to perform "If You See Him/If You See Her", which was the lead-off single to Brooks and Dunn's If You See Her and McEntire's If You See Him, both of which were released on the same day.
 Arista Nashville and MCA Nashville, the label to which McEntire was signed, both promoted the single.
 This cut went to number one, as did If You See Hers next two singles: "How Long Gone" and a cover of Roger Miller's "Husbands and Wives", which also became the duo's first top-40 hit on the Billboard Hot 100.
 Dunn recorded the vocals for "Husbands and Wives" in one take.
 Also included on the album was a cover of Mark Collie's "Born and Raised in Black and White", the first song of the duo's career in which they alternated on lead vocals.
 The album's fourth single was "I Can't Get Over You", which was a top-five country hit.
 Following it was "South of Santa Fe", which peaked at number 41 on the country charts, thus becoming the duo's lowest-peaking single there.
 In 2001, If You See Her reached double-platinum certification in the United States.